strategineer/personal-website/content/books/2024-07-21/index.md

 <!--more-->

+{{< series >}}

 Paul was never a good, as in doing the right thing, kind of character.
-In Dune, his mother Jessica, as a Bene Gesserit, puts him on the path to becoming a manufactured messiah destined to cause the deaths of billions of innocent people.
+In Dune, his mother Jessica, as a Bene Gesserit, puts him on the path to become a manufactured messiah destined to cause the deaths of billions of innocent people.
 We see him fight against this destiny throughout the text but in the end he succumbs to it, takes the crown of the Padishah Emperor and begins his forceful subjugation of the known universe.

 In Dune Messiah, 12 years later he's fulfilled the destiny set out for him by the Bene Gesserit, and it's made much more explicit that despite being a Chosen One (albeit a manufactured one), he's not someone we should look up to or seek to emulate.